ylhyra/ylhyra_content/data/Villi_Neto/Skata.md

         "meaning": "Aren't you filled with enthusiasm for the skate banquet?"
       },
       "s_1m4v21": {
-        "meaning": "Why yes indeed, let's go and eat that skate."
+        "meaning": "Why yes indeed, let's go and eat this skate."
       },
       "s_1m4v7": {
         "meaning": "The good old skate."